rosa-abf/abf-doc/content/abf/deployment/ubuntu.md

 ---
-title: RosaLab ABF Documentation - Deployment on Ubuntu
+title: Deployment on Ubuntu | ABF Deployment Documentation
 ---

-# RosaLab ABF Documentation - Deployment on Ubuntu
+# Deployment on Ubuntu

 * <a href="#prepare-environment">Prepare environment</a>
 * <a href="#prepare-server-to-deployment">Prepare server to deployment</a>